Mayfair – Year 1

 PE Teacher – Miss Shona Valentine

-A Typical Day in Year 1:
+A Typical Day In Year 1:

 Morning Challenge/Individual Reading: Each morning your child will have the opportunity to complete an activity to consolidate and extend your child’s prior learning across the curriculum, whilst enabling them to enhance their social and personal development through autonomously exploring a range of learning activities alongside their peers.

 Phonics: Your children will receive a daily phonics lesson.
 At Grosvenor Park we follow the Read Write Inc. scheme.
 Read Write Inc. phonics teaches children to read accurately and fluently with good comprehension.
 The children learn to form each letter, spell correctly, and compose their ideas step-by-step.
 The children write every day, rehearsing out loud what they want to say.
 Before spelling the words using the graphemes and ‘tricky’ words they know.
-They practise handwriting every day: sitting at a table comfortably, they learn correct letter formation and how to join letters speedily and legibly.
+They practice handwriting every day: sitting at a table comfortably, they learn correct letter formation and how to join letters speedily and legibly.
 Children’s composition (ideas, vocabulary and grammar) is developed by drawing on their own experiences and talking about the stories they read.

 Playtime / Snack